 Aside from the VPNs discussed above, I have listed a few other VPN services with p2p support.

 To make it easier for you, I have compiled a simple chart below to help you decide for yourself if the VPN you’re using deserves to be labeled as the best torrent VPN.

 Note: You may also like to see our detailed VPN comparison table for 2019.

-Slow downloading speeds when torrenting can occur because of many different factors, however, before delving down into the reasons it is important that you first check your promised bandwidth to make sure you are getting what you paid for.
+However, before delving down into the reasons, it is important that you first check your promised bandwidth to make sure you are getting what you paid for.